Saasassin/qronos/backend/python/README.md

-# Python Backend
+# Qronos REST API

 This directory contains the REST API for the Qronos service.
-It is built using FastAPI.
+It is built using FastAPI and SQLAlchemy running on SQLLite.

+The REST API is responsible for managing the state of the Qronos service, including:

+- the creation, execution, monitoring, and response of jobs to the UI
+- powering the UI with data from the database (e.g. job history, job status, user management, etc.)

 To run the API Server, run: